A Proximal Modified Quasi-Newton Method for Nonsmooth Regularized Optimization: Introduction

 \subsection{Contributions and related research}

 The proximal-gradient method \citep{fukushima-mine-1981,lions-mercier-1979} is the prototypical first-order method for~\eqref{eq:nlp}.
 Vast amounts of literature consider variants but restrict \(f\) and/or \(h\) to be convex, impose that \(f\) have (locally) Lipschitz-continuous gradient, or that \(h\) be Lipschitz continuous.
-For instance, \citep{lee-sun-saunders-2014} develop a proximal Newton method that requires \(f\) and \(h\) convex, a positive semi-definite Hessian, and solve the subproblem via the proximal-gradient method. \citet{cartis-gould-toint-2011} require \(h\) to be globally Lipschitz continuous. \citet{kanzow-lechner-2021} develop an approach closely related to ours, but for convex \(h\).
+For instance, \citep{lee-sun-saunders-2014} develop a proximal Newton method that requires \(f\) and \(h\) convex, a positive semi-definite Hessian, and solve the subproblem via the proximal-gradient method. \citet{cartis-gould-toint-2011} require \(h\) to be globally Lipschitz continuous. \citet{kanzow-lechner-2024,liu-pan-wu-yang-2024} develop an approach closely related to ours, but for convex \(h\).
 Others dispense with convexity but require coercivity of \(f + h\) \citep{li-lin-2015}.

-We are aware of few references that allow both \(f\) and \(h\) to be nonconvex. \citet{bolte-sabach-teboulle-2014} design an alternating method for problems with partitioned sets of variables. \citet{stella-themelis-sopasakis-patrinos-2017} propose a line search limited-memory BFGS method named PANOC\@. \citet{themelis-stella-patrinos-2017} devise ZeroFPR, a non-monotone line search proximal quasi-Newton method based on the forward-backward envelope. \citet{bot-csetnek-laszlo-2016}, study a proximal method with momentum.
-The last three converge if $f+h$ satisfies the Kurdyka-\L ojasiewicz (K\L) assumption. \citet{kanzow-mehlitz-2022} merely assume that \(f\) is \(\mathcal{C}^1\), but that \(h\) is bounded below by an affine function, which is stronger than our prox-boundedness assumption.
+We are aware of several references that allow both \(f\) and \(h\) to be nonconvex.
+For instance, \citet{bolte-sabach-teboulle-2014} propose PALM, an alternating first-order method for problems with partitioned variables.
+They assume that \(f\), which acts on both sets of variables \(x\) and \(y\), has a gradient that is Lipschitz continuous with respect to \(x\) and \(y\) separately, and is Lipschitz continuous in \((x, y)\) on a bounded set.
+They also assume that the sequence generated by their method is bounded, which is a strong requirement.
+Under those assumptions, they prove that every accumulation point of the iterates is a first-order stationary point.
+Moreover, if the K\L{} property holds, then the entire sequence converges to a first-order stationary point.
+No second-order information is used in their method.

+\citet{bot-csetnek-laszlo-2016} study a proximal-gradient algorithm with momentum for solving~\eqref{eq:nlp}.
+They assume that \(\nabla f\) is Lipschitz continuous, that \(h\) is bounded below, and that \(f + h\) is coercive.
+Under those conditions, they show that every accumulation point of the iterates is a first-order stationary point of~\eqref{eq:nlp}.
+If, in addition, the function \(H(x, y) \;=\; f(x) + h(x) + M \|x - y\|^2\), where \(M > 0\), is a K\L{} function, then the entire sequence converges to a first-order stationary point.
+Their method does not use second-order information, and the coercivity assumption can be restrictive.